-A statement that is partial or incomplete may be a misrepresentation because it is misleading, when it purports to tell the whole truth and does not.
-So also may a statement made so ambiguously that it may have two interpretations, one of which is false.
+A statement that is partial or may be incomplete misrepresentation because it is misleading, when it purports to tell the whole truth and does not.
+So also made statement may ambiguously that it may have two interpretations, one of which is false.
 When such a statement has been made, there is a duty to disclose the additional information necessary to prevent it from misleading the recipient.
 In this case there may be recovery either on the basis of the original misleading statement or of the nondisclosure of the additional facts.